Compared & Ranked

 The best step counter is the one that makes you walk more tomorrow.
 Try two or three from this list for a week each and see which one you actually open.

 Already tracking your steps?
-Learn whether 10,000 steps is the right goal, compare gamified vs plain pedometers, or explore walking games that turn every step into gameplay.
+Learn whether 10,000 steps is the right goal, compare gamified vs plain pedometers, explore walking games that turn every step into gameplay, or compare apps that pay you to walk.
 Starting a walking habit from scratch?
 Read our guide to building a daily walking habit.

 App Store Google Play